sarahxj/eps_eri_cube/README.md

 This repository contains the data cube (an [xarray](https://xarray.dev/) `DataArray`) used in Jiang et al. 2023 _Revisiting ε Eridani with NEID:
 Identifying New Activity-Sensitive Lines in a Young K Dwarf Star_ (in press).
-The cube contains all line parameters (centroid, depth, FWHM, and integrated flux) for each line in the compiled line list over 32 NEID observations of ε Eridani, as well as the measured RV and activity indices for each observation.
+The cube contains all line parameters (centroid, depth, FWHM, and integrated flux) for each line in the compiled line list over 32 NEID observations of ε Eridani over a six-month period between September 2021 to February 2022, as well as the measured RV and activity indices for each observation.
 For information on how the line parameters are measured, see the paper.

 ### Structure of cube